notmonkee/Discord-Instagram-Monitor/README.md

 A Discord Webhook (see info [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks))

 # Running with docker #
-Just pull the image and mount a volume into ``/data`` directory to keep latest state of processes posts
+Just pull the image and mount a volume into ``/data`` directory to keep latest state of processes posts.
+If you miss this volume it's not that important.
+If you restart the container the latest post get posted again.

 ### Environment variables
 | Variable  | Usage |  Default |